Pros and Cons of Annuities – How to Evaluate Annuities for Your Retirement

 (However, although undesirable, if circumstances require it, there are third party companies that will exchange a lump sum payment for your fixed income payments.
 In this situation you will likely end up receiving less than the amount you paid for the annuity.)

 So, what do you think about the pros and cons of annuities for your retirement?
-Use an annuity calculator to estimate your income or see how an annuity fits into your overall retirement plan by using the NewRetirement Retirement Calculator.
+Use an annuity calculator to estimate exactly how much income you can buy.
+Or, better yet, see how an annuity fits into your overall retirement plan by using the NewRetirement Retirement Planning Calculator.